geykhmanv/StudentTeacherPortal_CaseStudy/README.md

 REACH GOALS:

 Currently, there is no login option to access QuickPortal.
 Any user can start from the Home page and choose any option from the Dashboard.
 A reach goal would be to include a Log In portal, that differentiates between an administrative user and a student user.
 Admins are allowed to Manage Faculty, Manage the Student Body, and Manage the Courses (add, remove, update), while a student user can only search the Faculty, the student body, and the courses offered.
 A student user would also be able to register for an available course.
+I would also add security regarding my users' passwords and have them hashed.

 STRUGGLES: